wp-plugins/alpine-photo-tile-for-flickr/readme.txt

 **Why does it take so long for the Flickr plugin to load?**

 The Apline PhotoTile for Flickr plugin actually takes less than a second to load.
-The reason you may see the loading icon for several seconds is because the plugin is programmed to wait until all the images and the rest of the webpage are done loading before displaying anything.
+The reason you may see the loading icon for several seconds is because the Flickr plugin is programmed to wait until all the images and the rest of the webpage are done loading before displaying anything.
 The intent is for the plugin to avoid slowing down your website by waiting patiently for everything else to finish loading.
 If you are still looking to speed up your website's loading time, selecting smaller photo sizes should always help.

 **The Flickr plugin works in display mode but when I put the shortcode in my page, nothing happens and there is no error message.
 What's wrong?**

 A number of users have reported this problem and unfortunately I am not sure exactly what is going wrong.
-However, one simple fix has been to go to the plugin's settings page  (Settings->AlpineTile: Flickr->Plugin Settings) and put a check next to the option "Always Load Styles and Scripts in Header".
+However, one simple fix has been to go to the Flickr plugin's settings page  (Settings->AlpineTile: Flickr->Plugin Settings) and put a check next to the option "Always Load Styles and Scripts in Header".

 **What is an API Key and why do I need one?*

 Photo sharing websites like Flickr want to protect their users and to prevent abuses by keeping track of how their services are being used.
 Two of the ways that Flickr does this is by assigning API Keys to plugins, like the Alpine PhotoTile, to keep track of who is who and by limiting the number of times a plugin can talk to the Flickr network.
-While serveral hundred websites could share an API Key without reaching this limit, the Alpine PhotoTile plugin has become popular enough that users now need API Keys of their own.
+While serveral hundred websites could share an API Key without reaching this limit, the Alpine PhotoTile for Flickr plugin has become popular enough that users now need API Keys of their own.
 A Flickr API Key is free and easy to get.
 Because the Flickr plugin uses multiple methods of talking with the Flickr network, signing up for a Flickr API Key is optional.
 However, users without a Flickr API Key will experience the following limitations:
 * Flickr image size options limited to 75px, 240px, 500px, and 800px.
 * "Photo Offset" option will not work.
 * "Shuffle/Randomize Photos" option will not work.
 * Lack of helpful error messages if something does not work.
 * Possibly slower plugin loading time (It is hard to tell).
-* Future options added to this plugin will likely require a Flickr API Key.
+* Future options added to the plugin will likely require a Flickr API Key.

-If you have any more questions, please leave a message at [the Alpine Press](http://thealpinepress.com/alpine-phototile-for-flickr/ "Plugin Demo").
+If you have any more questions, please leave a message at [the Alpine Press](http://thealpinepress.com/alpine-phototile-for-flickr/ "Flickr Plugin Demo").
 I am a one-man development team and I distribute these plugins for free, so please be patient with me.

 == Changelog ==